How to Set Up Blogger Settings – A to Z | For Beginners

 - How To Set Up Custom Ads txt in Blogger | Get AdSense Pub ID.

 - How to Monetize Blogger Blog with Google AdSense | Show Ads

 14. Manage Blog Settings

-In this section you will learn how to set up Manage Blog settings in Blogger.
+In this section, you will learn about How to set up Manage Blog settings in Blogger.

 - The Import content option allows you to upload your Blogger export (backup) XML file.
 The content could be of your existing blog, some other blog, or your previously deleted blog.
 The export file contains Posts & Comments.
 All the imported Posts will be merged with your existing posts, sorted by date.